briangonzalez/rgbaster.js/README.md

 });
 ```

-The `colors` function takes an optionanl third parameter, which is the size of the palette to return.
+The `colors` function takes an optional third parameter, which is the size of the palette to return.
 By default, it returns a palette size of 10.

 ```javascript
 var colors = RGBaster.colors(img, success, 30) // Returns 30 colors.